Azure/open-service-broker-azure/docs/modules/postgresql.md

 | `azure-postgresql-*-dbms`     | Provision only an Azure Database for PostgreSQL DBMS.
 This can be used to provision multiple databases at a later time. |
 | `azure-postgresql-*-database` | Provision a new database only upon a previously provisioned DBMS. |

 The `azure-postgresql-*` services allow you to provision both a DBMS and a database.
 When the provision operation is successful, the database will be ready to use.
-You can not provision additional databases onto an instance provisioned through these two services.
+You can not provision additional databases onto an instance of `azure-postgresql-*`.
 The `azure-postgresql-*-dbms` and `azure-postgresql-*-database` services, on the other hand, can be combined to provision multiple databases on a single DBMS.
 Currently, OSBA supports two versions of Azure Database for PostgreSQL services:
 <table>
 	<thead>
 		<tr>